Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

 where $\gamma, \bar\gamma \in \mathbbm{R}$ and $\eta \in i \mathbbm{R}$.
 Sec.~\ref{sec:2.0} shows us that two $D = 3$ Poincar\'{e} $r$-matrices obtained via the quantum IW contraction of (\ref{eq:35.03}) are

-Furthermore, if we choose instead the second axis, using the anti-Hermitian basis (\ref{eq:33.04e}), we still obtain the same contraction limits as (\ref{eq:35.04}) (up to some signs, which can be changed via automorphisms), i.e.
+Furthermore, if we choose instead the second axis, using the anti-Hermitian basis (\ref{eq:33.04e}) introduced for (\ref{eq:35.02}), we still obtain the same contraction limits as (\ref{eq:35.04}) (up to some signs, which can be changed via automorphisms).
+These results are also equivalent to what is obtained for the third or first axis, although in both these cases the $r$-matrix $\hat r_{III}$/$\hat r^a_{III}$ requires satisfying the relation $\bar\gamma = -\gamma$ instead of $\bar\gamma = \gamma$.